What Is a Serial Monogamist?

 People who engage in serial monogamy may be described as ‘addicted to love.’
 However, it’s more accurate to say they are addicted to the high of a new relationship.
 New relationships involve excitement, fun, and lust which is less common in older relationships.
 It is often called the “honeymoon phase.”
 During this phase, the new partner can ‘do no wrong,’ and the new relationship is exciting and thrilling.

 This excitement activates the reward center in the brain.
-This reward center releases dopamine in the brain bringing feelings of happiness and euphoria.[1]
+This reward center releases dopamine in the brain, resulting in feelings of happiness and euphoria.
 This is the same area of the brain that is activated by drug and gambling addictions.
 For this reason, serial monogamy is often described as a ‘love addiction.’
 A person becomes addicted to the ‘high’ of a new relationship, and when the excitement wears off, they move on to the next relationship in search of the next ‘high.’

 Is Serial Monogamy Harmful?